 Keywords are an important part of any SEO strategy.
 They are the terms people are searching for in search engines.
 Using the same words your audience is searching for can help visitors find your site more easily.

-And you can find out which search terms people use to find your site on search engines by connecting Google Search Console with Google Analytics.
-That way, you see how different keywords are performing in search results.
+You can find out which search terms people use to find your site by connecting Google Search Console with Google Analytics.
+Once connected, you can see keyword rankings in your Google Analytics reports.

 This report is beneficial as you can find low-hanging keywords.
 These are search terms that are close to reaching the top 10 search rankings, and a little push can boost their positions.

 Besides that, you can clearly see which keywords are ranking the highest and generating the most traffic.
-You can use them as an inspiration and perform keyword research to find new keywords and content ideas.
+You can use them as inspiration and perform keyword research to find similar keywords and content ideas.

 Check out our guide on how to track keywords in Google Analytics for more details.

-Google Analytics tracks different dimensions by default, including gender, age, country, source, and more.
-But custom dimensions help you track additional information about your website, which isn’t possible by default.
+Google Analytics tracks different dimensions by default, including gender, age, country, source, and more, but it won’t track focus keywords.
+That’s where custom dimensions come into play.
+They help you track additional information about your website, which isn’t set up by default.

-And if you’re using ExactMetrics, then setting up custom dimensions is easier than ever.
-Using the Dimensions addon, you can view reports for each dimension in your WordPress dashboard.
+But, if you’re using ExactMetrics, setting up custom dimensions is easier than ever.
+Using the Dimensions addon, the plugin will automatically set up your SEO keyword tracking in Google Analytics, and you can view reports right inside your WordPress admin.

-It helps you track your focus keyphrases, so you can find out which search term gets the most traffic on your website.
+It helps you track your focus keyphrases easily, so you can find out which search term gets the most traffic on your website.
 Using the information, you can come up with new keyword ideas and look for similar search terms to use on your website.

-After you’ve found which search terms your site is ranking on, you can now improve the click-through rate (CTR) of each keyword.
+After you’ve found which search terms your site is ranking for, you can now improve the click-through rate (CTR) of each keyword.

 Google uses artificial intelligence to pick up signals about how people interact with search results.
 One of the signals it looks for is how many people click on your link when they see it in search results.

-You can use the Search Console report in Google Analytics to find out the keywords that are on the 1st page on Google but have a low CTR.
-Once you’ve done that, you can now work on getting more clicks.
+You can use the Search Console report in Google Analytics to find keywords that are on the 1st page of Google but have a low CTR.
+Once you’ve done that, you can work on getting more clicks.

 There are several ways of improving CTR, but you can start by: